skylerstpierre/CardiovascularDiseaseClassification/README.md

 - `SAINT/train_robust.py`
 - `SAINT/data_openml.py`

 Our main adjustments to the SAINT implementation allow the use of custom pickled tabular datasets (with explicit train-val-test splits, and training set oversampling) and to streamline the evaluation pipeline.
+The remaining files in the `SAINT` directory have not been modified from the original [Saint repository](https://github.com/somepago/saint).

 ## Environment
 We provide an `environment.yml` file for use with `miniconda` or `anaconda`.
 You can create the environment required for executing the code by running